 - 1 tsp. grated orange peel

-Mix one cup of sugar with the butter, 1 Tbsp. orange peel (and essential oil, if using) and egg together.
+- Mix one cup of sugar with the butter, 1 Tbsp. orange peel, orange extract (or orange essential oil) and egg together.

 - Stir in flour, cocoa powder, salt, baking powder, and baking soda.

 - Stir in chocolate chips and pecans (if using).